Gonzalez, Fisher & Co./Gradiaz, Annis, & Co.

 • In 1916 Gonzalez, Fisher & Co. relocated to West Tampa and from 1916 to 1921 the Berriman Bros. was listed as the sole occupant.

-• In 1922 Marcelino Perez & Co. moved in to the Eastern portion of the building and shared the facility with Berriman Bros. until 1929.
+• In 1922 Marcelino Perez & Co. moved in to the eastern portion of the building and shared the facility with Berriman Bros Cigar Co. who occupied the western portion until 1929 when Wengler & Mandell Cigar Co. acquired Berriman Bros.
+Cigar Co. .

-• In 1930 Villazón & Co. temporarily occupied the Eastern portion vacated by Marcelino Perez & Co.
+• In 1930 Villazón & Co. temporarily occupied the eastern portion vacated by Marcelino Perez & Co.

-• Diaz-Havana Co. occupied the Eastern portion from 1946 to 1964.
+• Diaz-Havana Co. occupied the eastern portion from 1946 to 1964.

-In 1933 Gradiaz, Annis & Co. acquired Wengler & Mandell and in January 1934 moved its operations here from the Balbin Bros. building in West Tampa they co-occupied between 1929 and 1933.
 On December 31, 1935 Gradiaz, Annis & Co. merged with the Schwab-Davis Co. with the new company retaining the Gradiaz, Annis name.
-In 1961 Gradiaz, Annis & Co. purchased the Morgan Cigar Co.
-Gradiaz, Annis & Co. continued to occupy the Western portion of this building until 1963 when acquired by the General Cigar Co.
+In 1961 Gradiaz, Annis & Co. purchased the Morgan Cigar Co., and continued to occupy the western portion of this building until 1963 when it was acquired by the General Cigar Co.
 The General Cigar Co. stayed at this facility until 1976 when it relocated to Kingston, PA.
+Julius B. “Bunny” Annis (1890-1964) son Morton Annis (1917-1979) was President of Gradiaz, Annis & Co. when General Cigar acquired it in 1963.
+Morton Annis revolutionized the packaging of cigars with innovations in wood, leather and ceramic containers.
+He also created colorful holiday packaging for Gold Label and other General Cigar brands.

-In 1976 the factory was purchased by the U-Haul Co. of Florida 905 LLC who currently occupies the facilities for rental and storage.
-This cigar factory building is commonly known as the Gradiaz, Annis & Co. factory building as they were their longest tenant while used as a cigar factory.
+In 1976 the factory building was purchased by the U-Haul Co. of Florida 905 LLC who currently occupies the facilities for rental and storage.
+This cigar factory building is more commonly known as the Gradiaz, Annis & Co. factory building as they were their longest tenant while used as a cigar factory.